jobergner/backent-cli/README.md

 TODO:
 - let IDs of types be a valid type (like playerID) and treat them as int
 - consider not alloweing types with ID suffix
+- consider not allowing pointers in action params